hedgedoc/hedgedoc/CONTRIBUTING.md

 * Ensure the PR description is precise about the problem and your solution.
 Just fill out our template.
 That should cover the most important information.

+* Please note that we only accept PRs for the 1.x releases if they fix critical issues.
+If you are unsure if your fix is critical, it's best to ask us before you start coding.

 ### Do you intend to add a new feature or change an existing one?

 * Suggest your idea via a new GitHub issue.
 After a confirmation about your idea, you can start writing code.
 Our